 Ribbon

 Desktop developers can add items to the Windows 8 ribbon at runtime and can also include commands that take simple parameters in their menus.
-The Windows 8 ribbon accepts common file formats such as PNG for icons, and developers can ship ribbon apps that properly run even in a language that is different from the language set in the user’s system.
-Developers can detect when and how the user interacts with the ribbon, such as when the user switches tabs, so they can learn how users use their app.
+The Windows 8 ribbon accepts common file formats such as PNG for icons, and developers can ship ribbon apps that properly run even in a language that’s different from the language set in the user’s system.
+Developers can detect when and how the user interacts with the ribbon, such as when the user switches tabs, so they can learn how users interact with their app.
 Finally, developers can upgrade their apps from the Windows 7 ribbon with little work.

 Touch views with direct manipulation